Isabel de Madariaga: Personality and legacy

-She was given the nickname "Lolita" in her childhood years and was not easy to know.
-According to Hamish Scott in her obituary in The Guardian, De Madariaga had a "shyness and lack of self-confidence manifested themselves in an imposing, austere and intimidating public manner."
+She was given the nickname "Lolita" in her childhood years as she was reserved and intimidating.
+According to Hamish Scott in her obituary in The Guardian, De Madariaga's "shyness and lack of self-confidence manifested themselves in an imposing, austere and intimidating public manner."
 He noted recognition in the professional field led her to become more kind and more interested in individuals and assisted fellow specialists: "The determination that had enabled her eventually to become a full-time academic also sustained her intellectual curiosity long into old age."

 De Madariaga was credited for transforming the study of Russia in the 18th century and had changed perception on how Catherine the Great and Ivan the Terrible were viewed by scholars and Russian and Western historians.
 Before her works were published, little attention had been focused on Catherine's achievements on wanting Russia to "take her rightful place as a civilised member of the family of European great powers" while under various constraints during her reign, and more on her private life.